Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-3-release-notes.md

 	-   ST (Smart Things) certification is simplified by enabling auto certificate generation using Samsung Account sign-in.

  > **Note**
- > From Tizen Studio 2.4 onwards, support for 32 bit host for Windows and Ubuntu will be removed.
+ > From futural Tizen Studio version onwards, support for 32 bit host for Windows and Ubuntu will be removed.

 ### Fixed Bugs
 -	Emulators